Dispersionless integrable hierarchies and GL(2,R) geometry: Introduction

 \subsection{Summary of the main results}

 In Section \ref{sec:ex} we provide further explicit examples of involutive $GL(2, \bbbr)$ structures given by characteristic varieties of various dispersionless integrable hierarchies, namely the dKP hierarchy, the `universal' hierarchy of Martinez-Alonso and Shabat, and the consistent Adler-Shabat triples.
-In each case we calculate the Christoffel symbols of the canonical connections discussed in Section \ref{sec:con} (these results are relegated to the Appendix).
+In each case we calculate Christoffel's symbols of the canonical connections discussed in Section \ref{sec:con} (these results are relegated to Appendix \ref{App.B}).